ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 I remember the Belden Brick plant's eleven-thirty bell sounding across my whole hometown, meaning it was time to sprint inside for lunch.

-I remember countless hours spent with neighborhood kids exploring the woods lining the old strip mines surrounding our allotment.
+I remember countless hours spent with neighborhood kids exploring the woods lining old strip mines surrounding our allotment.

-Time stood still in the eternity that spanned between spring and fall.
+Time stood still in the eternities that spanned the vast expanse between spring and fall.

-These days time clips by at a much more hurried pace.
+These days, time clips by at a much more hurried pace.
 The winter that we dreaded all last fall has come and gone and cooled our sunburned skin.
 And now we yearn, once again, for the warmth of that devilish summer sun.

-As I touched on previously, around age 33 I started to become much more aware of my own fragility.
+As I touched on previously, around the age of 33 I started to become much more aware of my own fragility.
 And with that, this nagging realization that time, and it's rapidly-cycling seasons, just wasn't on my side anymore.

 I think if you're a person who's geared towards the future, at this point you start scrambling to squeeze as much time as you can out of every moment.
 Past-minded folks, like myself, probably spend too much time trying to figure out where all that time went.

 In the next few posts, I hope to talk a bit about both.
 Because when I talk about "soul", I'm talking largely about the things that are most worthy of my time and attention.

-You know, things like family, friends, and passion.
+You know, things like your family, your friends, your passions.
 And where you steal the time from for any of it.

 Cuz time, my brothers and sisters, is tickin' away.